FerretDB/FerretDB/website/blog/2023-02-07-5-database-alternatives-mongodb-2023.md

 Users can interact with MariaDB databases using NoSQL-style commands, which are then converted into SQL and executed on the MariaDB backend.
 The responses from MariaDB are then transformed into the format required by the MongoDB client library and application.

 The MariaDB NoSQL protocol module is suitable for users that require relational database support, scalability, and integration with existing MariaDB infrastructure.
+Note that MaxScale is published under a proprietary licence (BSL), meaning you're still faced with similar concerns of vendor lock-in.

 ### 5. GaussDB(for Mongo)